0% complete

 Your Audience & Their Pain

 This is the longest one.
-Walk through Q7 (list 10–15 pains out loud), then Q8 (your fix for each of the top 5).
+Start with Q7a (who your customer is), then Q7 (list 10 to 15 pains out loud), then Q8 (your fix for each of the top 5), then Q8b (the objections you hear).
 Use their exact words.

 Q7

-List 10–15 real, painful problems your ideal customer has right now.
+List 10 to 15 real, painful problems your ideal customer has right now.

 Push past the first 3.
 Use their language, not yours.
 "I can't afford this" is a hook.
 "Price sensitivity" isn't.